Last Updated September 23, 2020

-Free markets, capitalism, and the USA have traditionally gone hand-in-hand.
+Free market economies, capitalism, and the USA have traditionally gone hand-in-hand.

 That’s not to say that there aren’t a lot of capitalist-minded people in the US.
 There are many capitalists in the United States who choose to deal with the limitations, but American culture has long ceased to be capitalist.

-Heck, even the Republican presidential nominee is against free trade!
+Heck, even the Republican president is against free trade!